 – Tenderfoot Trail: Easy- 2.6 miles – Oro Grande Trail: Easy- 3.5 miles – Sapphire Point: Easy- .7 miles one way – Old Dillon Reservoir Trail: Easy to Moderate- 1.7 miles – Dercum Hill: Moderate- 7 miles round trip – Mount Royal trail: Moderate- 4 miles round trip – Buffalo Mountain: Hard- 5.5 miles

 7. Take the lifts up the mountain to have a picnic or to grill out.
 Great for scenic views up the mountainside at 11.640ft.
 Fun to ride up the lift or Gondola and then hike down.
 Make it romantic and have a proposal up there.
-Awesome views and great way to experience the summer days.
+Awesome views and a great way to experience the summer days.
 Don’t forget your camera!
 Every Friday you can ride the River Run Gondola for FREE from 1 – 7 pm as part of the Friday Afternoon Club!

 Enjoying the wide open views